MauriceDT/Greekstagram/README.md

 Recently added (top = newest):

+In the AllGodsPage a foreach loop now loops over all the 'gods' and displays cards with the correct Data.

+Added AllGodsController, it can now collect info from the 'gods' table in the database.

+Added AllGodsModel, it extends Model.

+Changes to Personal Page, now correctly shows which God the user follows.

 Small Changes to Personal Page (ME), can now see own username as you're logged in.

 Animations done, all of the content non-responsive so far.
 It does however, look alright for now.